khmelnitskiianton/Language/README.md

 cd ./MyLanguage
 cmake .
 make
-chmod ugo+x translator.sh
+chmod +x translator.sh
-chmod ugo+x linker.sh
+chmod +x linker.sh
 ./translator.sh {path to file begin with this repo}/{file with source code}
 ./linker.sh {path to file begin with this repo}/{file with NASM code}
 ```
 *Example:* `./translator.sh examples/test_code.sus`

-It will be create folder `.tmp`, there will be logs, and intermediate files
+It will be create folder `built`, there will be logs, and intermediate files

 ## Dependent Objects